canary-for-cognition/multimodal-dl-framework/classifier/README.md

 ## Report of the experiments

-Results of experiments are saved in a user-named folder.
-The results are nested by seed and iteration and include, for each fold:
+The results of the experiments are saved in a user-named folder, refered to as "report".
+The information in the report is nested by seed and iteration and include, for each fold:

 * Training, validation and test metrics;
 * Training, validation and test plots of metrics over epochs;
 * Training, validation and test predictions

-All the parameters involved in the experiment are dumped into the main folder of the report.
-These are stored in three files:
+All the parameters involved in the experiment are dumped into the main folder of the report, namely in three files:

 1. `data.json`: data-related parameters such as dataset parameters (including name and main modality used for the experiment);
 2. `experiment_setting`: general configuration of the experiment included in the `experiment.json` configuration file;